4 top tips on what to do in the first 30 days of your retirement

-So, you’ve decided when you’re going to retire and you know what you’re going to do in the days leading up to your final day in work.
+So, you’ve decided when you’re going to retire.
+You know what you’re going to do in the days leading up to your final day in work.
 You might even have some long term goals that you know you want to achieve during the years of retirement you have ahead of you.
 But what about those first few days and weeks?

-The transition from being employed to being retired can be tricky to navigate and can cast a gloomy cloud over what should be a happy period of your life if not managed successfully.
+The transition from being employed to being retired can be tricky to navigate.
+If not managed well, it can cast a gloomy cloud over what should be a happy period of your life.
 So, here are our top tips for what to do – and not to do – during the first thirty days of retirement:

 If you don’t have any concrete plans for what you want to do with your retirement, it’s a good idea to start making those sooner rather than later.
 This will ensure your life away from work has a sense of purpose.
 But it’s also important to think about the short term too: get in contact with friends and family and set some dates in your diary to go on a day trip or long weekend together, or simply to meet up for coffee.
 An active social life doesn’t happen on its own, so get the ball rolling early on.